South 35th Avenue Corridor Extension Project

 When will I have an opportunity to comment?

-Join us for the first community open house on Monday, March 9, 2026 where you will have an opportunity to review and comment on our preliminary assessment of the Red and Green alternatives.
+We held our first community open house on March 9, 2026 where attendees had an opportunity to review and comment on our preliminary assessment of the Red and Green alternatives.
 We’ll hold more community open houses where you can comment on the locally preferred alternative in early 2027 and the draft environmental document in late 2028 before we move into final design, permitting, property acquisition, and construction.
 A construction start date will be identified as the project advances.

 Email